 What Is Imperforate Anus?

-Diagnosis is usually made shortly after birth.
-This is a very serious condition that requires immediate treatment.
-Most infants will need surgery to repair the defect.
+will need surgery to repair the defect.
 The outlook following surgery is very

 - no anal opening

-- anal opening in the wrong place (like too close to the vagina)
+- anal opening in the wrong place, such as too

 - no stool in the first 24 to 48 hours of life

-- stool passing through the wrong place (urethra, vagina, scrotum, base of penis)
+- stool passing through the wrong place, such as

 - kidney and urinary tract defects